Instructions for Live Online Zoom Classes

 Before starting class, please let us know about any physical considerations you need for your practice that day (either verbally, through chat), so that we can offer you some options or modifications during class.
 The chat tool allows you to private message individuals if you wish to comment privately.

 During class, please be considerate to others.
-If you have background noise (dogs, kids, construction next door, etc.) or if you will be working through movements with your partner (we can hear you!) please mute your microphone.
+If you have background noise (dogs, kids, construction next door, etc.) or if you will be working through movements with your registered partner (we can hear you!) please mute your microphone.
 Microphones will pick up even the quietest talking.

 If you arrive late, no problem, just join in!